 Above the lunette, we see two angels holding a medallion with a cross inside.
 We also see the image of the prophet Jeremiah – labelled IEREMIA – with an opened scroll.
 On the right is Moses – labelled MOSE and depicted as a young man – receiving the Law from the Hand of God on Mount Sinai.
 Below him is a crowd of Israelites.
 A further point of interest are the impost blocks that support the arches: these are actually painted.

 On the opposite wall, the scenes with Moses continue.
-Here we see him tying his sandal among several burning bushes, while turning his head to face the Hand of God.
+Here we see him tying his sandal among several burning bushes, while turning his head to face the Hand of God (see the image above).
 At the bottom, it is Moses again, this time with three sheep.
 He is feeding one of the sheep with his right hand, while holding a scroll in his left.
 In the middle, above the lunette, is a set of angels holding a medallion with a cross again, and to the right of them is the prophet Isaiah, labelled ISAIAS.

 The most interesting scene is of course in the lunette itself.
 It shows another two scenes from the Book of Genesis.
 We see Abel, son of Adam and Eve, sacrificing a lamb to God, and the King of Salem, Melchizedek, offering a loaf of bread.
 On the altar are two more loaves of bread and a chalice.
 Again, it is hard not to think of the Eucharist in Christian churches, although these are of course scenes from the Old Testament.
 Abel’s sacrifice is mentioned in Genesis 4:4: